Triggers

 Triggers vs. modes

-Triggers control when a workflow runs.
+Triggers control when a routine runs.
 Modes control how it runs — specifically, whether actions require your approval or execute automatically.
 These are independent settings:

-- A scheduled workflow can require approval (it proposes actions and waits for your OK)
+- A scheduled routine can require approval (it proposes actions and waits for your OK)

-- An incoming-email workflow can be autonomous (it acts immediately on every email)
+- An incoming-email routine can be autonomous (it acts immediately on every email)

 Best practices

-Match trigger frequency to workflow complexity.
-Simple, fast workflows work well with incoming email.
-Complex, slower workflows are better on a schedule.
+Match trigger frequency to routine complexity.
+Simple, fast routines work well with incoming email.
+Complex, slower routines are better on a schedule.

 Test with manual first.
-Before enabling automatic triggers, use manual to verify the workflow works correctly.
+Before enabling automatic triggers, use manual to verify the routine works correctly.

 Set your timezone.
 When using scheduled triggers, always set your local timezone so “9 AM” means 9 AM for you.